open-mmlab/mmsegmentation/docs/dataset_prepare.md

 The data could be downloaded [here](http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-10k-v1.1.zip) by wget.

-If you would like to use COCO Stuff 10k dataset, please run following command to convert augmentation annotations into proper format.
+For  COCO Stuff 10k dataset, please run the following commands to download and convert the dataset.

 ```shell
 # download